Hacker0x01/docs.hackerone.com/docs/hackers/declining-invites-and-leaving-programs.md

 ---
-title: "Declining Invites and Leaving Programs"
+title: "Decline Invites and Leave Programs"
-path: "/hackers/declining-invites-and-leaving-programs.html"
+path: "/hackers/decline-invites-and-leave-programs.html"
-id: "hackers/declining-invites-and-leaving-programs"
+id: "hackers/decline-invites-and-leave-programs"
 ---

 There are times where you don't want to accept a program or even after accepting, you decide to leave.
 Upon leaving a program or declining an invitation, you'll be given an opportunity to fill out a questionnaire with your reasons about declining an invitation or leaving the program.